Code-Institute-Submissions/SOliv1-milestone2_NovResub/README/README2.md

             .group(group);

 I need to gain a better understanding of the process of creating interactive dashboards as I like them and am determined to master this situation at some point.
 I feel that I am close but I am just not quite grasping it and am waiting for the "lightswitch to come on".
 So I have since populated the site with some pretty pictures of graphs to illustrate until I am finally figure them out.
+I need to be able to turn this project into a flask or a fullstack project as it will be a much better website if I had the time to do this.

 Finally I understand it is not good practice to add the script to the same page as the html.

-However, since I have broken things so many times during the building of this project, I just decided to leave things where they are for now.
+**However, since I have broken things so many times during the building of this project, I just decided to leave things where they are for now.""

 ###  Credits